-The SmartStops Reentry Service is here to help.
+SmartStops Risk Alerts are here to help.

-this Reentry trigger will change over time.
+elevated risk triggers, this normal risk trigger will change over time.

-that the risk profile of the equity has returned to normal and an email alert
+that the risk profile of the equity has returned to normal and an email alert will

 be sent.
 This may be a good time buy back in or take off any protective hedge

-had put in place.
+you had put in place.

-will appear on the chart.
+event will appear in the chart.

-SmartStops risk alerts and reentries in action.
+SmartStops risk alerts in action.